lix-project/lix-website/content/team.md

   sponsors Lix development.
 TMLLC declares that it has no financial stake in the future of Lix or Nix, no ties to the military-industrial-complex, and a strong commitment to avoiding such ties.
-TMLLC is owned by individuals, and not VC investors. **Should any decision arise in which TMLLC's interests are relevant, Qyriad will recuse herself from the relevant decision-making**.
+TMLLC is owned by individuals, and not VC investors. **Should any decision arise in which TMLLC's interests are relevant,Qyriad will recuse herself from the relevant decision-making**.

 - **raitobezarius** declares that he's self-employed in a cooperative, offers Nix-based consulting and training.
   He has currently no stake in the cooperative, though this will change soon.
 He's also employed by INRIA until